Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 4. Once the `environment.bytes` file is imported, drag it from the **Project** window to the **Graph Model** field of the Brain component.

-If you are using a model produced by the ML-Agents `learn.py` program, use the default values for the other Internal Brain parameters.
+If you are using a model produced by the ML-Agents `mlagents-learn` command, use the default values for the other Internal Brain parameters.

 ### Internal Brain properties